contentful/contentful-migration/README.md

 - Entries
   - Transform Entries for a Given Content type
   - Derives a new entry and sets up a reference to it on the source entry
+  - Updates tags on entries for a given Content Type
 - Fields
   - Create a field
   - Edit a field